Conrad-S/pizza-ordering-with-MCP/Server/mcp-sdk-functions-hosting-dotnet/SERVER-SETUP.md

 PREREQUISITES
 -------------
- - Review the link to the original sample repo for prerequisites.
+ - Review the link to the original repo for prerequisites (see the URL above).
-    - Only take this step.
-DO NOT clone the repo!
-The code is already here!
+ - Next, Clone this repo.
+DO NOT clone the original repo (do not clone from the URL above).

  - I suggest running the MCP server (function app) locally to start.
  - Once you are comfortable you can deploy to Azure.